aws-samples/aws-ddk-examples/athena-query-execution-pipeline/README.md

 Once the CloudFormation stack has been successfully created, your AWS account now has the data pipeline outlined in the architecture section of this readme!

+# Lakeformation

+If you have enabled lakeformation then you will need to add permissions manually for the roles, in this example, it relies on IAM.

 ## Testing the Data Pipeline

 To test the data pipeline, you will upload a file data.json to S3 using a shell command included in this repo.
 Within the "utils/data" prefix, the script will upload the data to a top-level prefix to identify the dataset.